oniongarlic/sdeck/README.md

-# Stream deck thingy in C
+# Stream Deck thingy in C

 Just a quick and dirty proof-of-concept right now.

-Prepare test button images from base.png with:
+Requires: libusb-1.0 hidapi-libusb libevdev

- convert base.png -crop 72x72 -scene 0 button-%d.jpg
+A 360x216 grid of 72x72 images can be used as base image for buttons. convert base.png -crop 72x72 -scene 0 button-%d.jpg